top of page

 Your donation would be appreciated to extend our service to the community.
 If you know of any applicable grants, please inform us.
 Any additional funds will help upgrade the electrical service, repair exterior problems, and provide much-needed internal cosmetic repairs.

 Central United Methodist has a rich history, with its congregation arising from the first Methodist meeting group in the Richmond area.
 The congregation met in several wood frame buildings in Manchester from 1786 until the Gothic-style red brick building was built in 1900.
 The church has been a thriving congregation but, over the years, dwindled, like many urban churches.
-The current small community wants to save this historic building and extend our mission to provide office and meeting spaces for non-profit agencies.
+The current small community wants to save this historic building and be a community hub in Manchester neighborhood.
 Our mission is to make God's love real by reaching out to all, regardless of race, sexual orientation, or social status.

 bottom of page